5 Seahawks make NFL’s 2010s All-Decade team, led by 3 from the defense

-The Seahawks were well-represented on the NFL’s 2010s All-Decade Team when it was revealed Monday morning, with four Seattle players making it — linebacker Bobby Wagner, cornerback Richard Sherman, safety Earl Thomas and running back Marshawn Lynch — as well as coach Pete Carroll.
+The Seahawks were well-represented on the NFL’s 2010s All-Decade Team when it was revealed Monday morning, with four players who played most or all of their career in the decade in Seattle making it — linebacker Bobby Wagner, cornerback Richard Sherman, safety Earl Thomas and running back Marshawn Lynch — as well as coach Pete Carroll.

+The only other team that had four players who spent most or all of the decade playing for them represented as the Patriots.

-Not named to the 52-member team who some Seattle fans thought should have been?
+Not named to the 53-member team who some Seattle fans thought should have been?
 Many immediately took to social media and wondered if safety Kam Chancellor should have joined his two other most famous LOB secondary-mates, while quarterback Russell Wilson also didn’t make it.

 The team was compiled in a vote by the Pro Football Hall of Fame‘s 48-member selection committee.
 And if there’s one really piece of good news for those who made it, the team is often viewed as foreshadowing who will one day make it to the Pro Football Hall of Fame, with voters often citing it as a key reason for getting in.